secile/UsbCamera/README.md

     prop.SetValue(DirectShow.CameraControlFlags.Auto, 0);
 }
 ```

-# Gray scale camera supports. (need your help)
-Currently, some gray scale camera that buffer type is Y800, Y8 or Y16 may not work fine.
-If you have the camera and have trouble, please join issue [#46](https://github.com/secile/UsbCamera/issues/46).

 # Special Thanks.
 This project make use of a part of source code of the project below.
 Thank you!